invesdwin/invesdwin-maven-plugin/README.md

 	* or use `mr commit` or direct git commands per project/repository on the console
 * You can configure IntelliJ Keymap if desired using [this plugin](https://github.com/IntelliJIdeaKeymap4Eclipse/IntelliJIdeaKeymap4Eclipse)
 	* with Eclipse Keymap on macOS `CTRL+SPACE` might require remapping so that code completion becomes usable (macOS might occupy that shortcut): Window -> Preferences -> Keys -> Content Assist
+* Some modules do not support getting resolved from inside Eclipse, you can resolve them from the maven repository instead by closing or removing the project in eclipse.
+An example is the protected module `invesdwin-trading-jforex-runtime-bundle`.
+Though normally the pom.xml contains hints/tips like this for specific modules that require workarounds like this.

 ## IntelliJ Tips